 Lee Craigie was appointed to the role in December 2018 and finished her role in June 2022.
 As a national advocate for Active Travel across the country, her aim was to raise the profile of these inclusive and sustainable modes of travel while promoting their heath, environmental, social and economic benefits to everyone who lives, works in, or visits Scotland.

 More sustainable lives

-The Scottish Government committed to appoint an Active Nation Commissioner, through the 2017 Programme for Government, to help encourage an active nation, where more people can enjoy the benefits of accessible walking and cycling than ever before.
+Lee is a former professional mountain bike rider and co-founder of the Adventure Syndicate.
+The Scottish Government committed to appointing an Active Nation Commissioner in the 2017 Programme for Government, to help encourage an active nation, where more people can enjoy the benefits of accessible walking and cycling than ever before.